KapilBishnoi/python-tweet-scraper/README.md

 twitter-advanced-search-url.txt will have only ONE line i.e. URL of Twitter Advanced Search result page

-### Execute below command from command line
+### 6. Execute the below command from command line

 python python-tweet-scraper.py

-### A .csv file will get generated, this file will have all the tweets from the result page of Twitter Advanced Search.
+### 7. A <timestamp>-tweets.csv file will get generated, this file will have all the tweets from the result page of Twitter Advanced Search.